 WHAT ARE .ZIP FILES?

 All the save files on this site come in .zip files.
 A .zip file (also called a .zip archive) is like a digital "envelope" containing other files.
-Using .zip archives lets me group files, such as a Wii data file and instructions, together in one convenient "package,".
+Using .zip archives lets me group savegame files together in one convenient "package," such as a group of saves for a given level.
 Also, since the data in .zip files is compressed, the files are smaller and download more quickly.

 WHAT DO I NEED TO TRANSFER WII DATA FILES?